modernweb-dev/web/docs/docs/test-runner/browsers/saucelabs.md

 ### Webdriver Capabilities

-`capabilities` are the webdriver capabilities used to configure the browser to launch in Saucelabs.
-You can generate most of these on the Saucelabs website.
+`capabilities` are the webdriver capabilities used to configure the browser to launch in Sauce Labs.
+You can generate most of these on the Sauce Labs website.

-All the Saucelabs specific options go into a `sauce:options` property.
+All the Sauce Labs specific options go into a `sauce:options` property.
 This must contain the `name` and `build` properties to identify the test runs.

 ```js
 export default {